spranav97/GCS/README.md

 # GCS
-Ground Control Station for UAV
+Ground Control Station for UAV based on python